silverstripe/cow/readme.md

 * `-vvv` to ensure all underlying commands are echoed
 * `--directory <directory>` to specify the folder to look for the project created in the prior step.
 As with above, it will be guessed if omitted.
 You can run this command in the `./release-<version>` directory and omit this option.
 * `--aws-profile <profile>` to specify the AWS profile name for uploading releases to s3.
 Check with damian@silverstripe.com if you don't have an AWS key setup.

 The release process, as with the initial `cow release` command, will actually be composed of several sub-commands, each of which could be run separately.

-* `release:tag` Add annotated tags to each module
+* `release:tag` Add annotated tags to each module and pushes
-* `release:push` Push branch and tag up to origin
 * `release:archive` Generate tar.gz and zip archives of this release
 * `release:upload` Upload archived projects to silverstripe.org